pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### I have a custom script that generates alerts.
 How do I run it on many symbols?
 You need to create a separate alert for each symbol.
 There is currently no way to create an alert for all the symbols in a watchlist or for the Screener.

+By using a [`security()`](https://www.tradingview.com/pine-script-reference/v4/#fun_security) call for each symbol (maximum 40), you can monitor more than one symbol with the same script, and generate alerts containing the symbol's name using placeholders in your alert's text.
+See this [TV blog post on variable alerts](https://www.tradingview.com/blog/en/introducing-variables-in-alerts-14880/) for more information.

 If one of the generic indicators supplied with the Screener suits your needs and your symbols are tagged with a color label, you can create an alert on those markets from within the Screener.

 ### Is it possible to use a string that varies as an argument to the `alertcondition()` function's `message=` parameter?